nkito/exrmips/README.md

 The emulator loads the flash-memory image before starting the emulation.
 The image file will not be modified even if the flash is modified in emulator.

+Note that this Rust version has no support for ethernet interfaces.